CozyPlantlady/the-garden-gate/README.md

 #### Other things I used while doing this page:

-- Use JavaScript to get value from textbox and display on the page https://www.youtube.com/watch?v=aEj0Wu33hJM
+Twinery

--Choose your own story builder (used in this project only to visualize the road map) https://twinery.org/
+- Choose your own story builder (used in this project only to visualize the road map) https://twinery.org/

-- Balsamiq wireframes
+Balsamiq wireframes

--Favicon converter
+Favicon converter
 https://favicon.io/favicon-converter/

--Pixel art page and tool
+Pixel art page and tool
 https://www.pixilart.com/

 ## Thank you for reading!